cryptimeleon/cryptimeleon.github.io/docs/benchmarking.md

 This is useful if you want to track (multi-)exponentiations only as a single unit and not the underlying group operations.

 Exponentiation and multi-exponentiation data can be accessed via the `getNumExps()` and `getMultiExpTermNumbers()` methods, where the latter returns an array containing the number of bases in each multi-exponentiation done.
-Additionally, `resetCounters()` can be used to reset all operation counters, and `formatCounterData()` provides a printable string that summarizes all collected data.

 As an example we consider the computation of $$g^a \cdot h^b$$.
 The `NoExpMultiExp` mode counts this as a single multi-exponentiation with two terms.